swaminator/docs-v2-content/getting-started/content/start/storage.md

 +   }
 ```

-If you upload a new photo, you may notice that it doesn't show immediately in the gallery.
-This is because we haven't yet set up the realtime functionality needed to do this.
-We currently only query for the photos when the app loads.
-In the next step we'll add in some realtime capabilities.
+If you upload a new photo, you should see it update immediately in the gallery, you can also remove photos as well with the button at the top right.
+If you want to test how it behaves with multiple users, open another browser tab, create a second user, and upload some photos.
+They should appear in the first tab as well.

+Now that we have a fully functioning app, in the next step we'll deploy the application to the web!